Why Clean Energy in Schools??

 The total lifetime cost of ownership for clean energy systems can yield cost savings that can be reinvested across other district priorities including teaching and learning.

-CJNRC and UndauntedK12 summarize new evidence from across the country with important message: Building and renovating schools to achieve net-zero is the affordable option.
+CJNRC and UndauntedK12 summarize evidence that building and renovating schools with modern, efficient energy systems is the affordable option.

 #4 We need to decrease emissions to stop making the problem worse.